valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 ```
 Aarakocra:[Avian/150cm/42kg;APPEAR<Aarakocra>:Slim/feather-covered(brown-hue or white-hue/♂:colorful)/feathered head/2-eyes(keen)/tail-feathers/2-wings(big wingspan)/digitigrade legs(2/bird-feet/talons)/2-hands(clawed/5-fingers)/hooked beak(sharp);LACK<Aarakocra>: hair/ears/arms/breasts;MENTAL:Wise/honest/calm/benevolent;TRAITS<Aarakocra>:Prefer flying/lowtech tribal/hunters/scouts/adventurers(rare/rangers/druids)/no ownership/weapons(thrown)/live in mountains(isolationist)/claustrophobic.]
 ```
 Based on experiments in these and similar formats, the community has found all-caps categories are good.
 APPEAR/BODY, WORN, MENTAL and TRAITS cover the main bases for most characters.
 LOOKS can also be used to replace APPEAR, especially if you're defining an object.
 SPEECH and "" can be used to reinforce speaking patterns, albeit with some inconsistency. `mute` in traits also works if going for a mute character.
 LACKS can be used to denote a thing the character doesn't have but it isn't as consistent as other categories.
 LIKES/DISLIKES are good.
 Later on in the document we include a long list of CATEGORIES.
 Zaltys likes to write a lot of species from different series.
 He has written on discord that his most used categories are APPEAR, LACK, GRAB, MOV, MENTAL and TRAITS.
 For defining a type of character all these have purpose.
 Appear is self explanatory.
 Lack has to do what the characters can and can't do - a lamia without legs shouldn't be able to walk.
 Grab is their preferred way of interacting through appendages, a bird would use it's beak or talons, the lamia would use their hands or tail.
 Mov works for movement.
 Lamia would crawl/slither on top of their tails, slimes ooze other characters may do more imaginative things.
 Mental is traits of the mind, traits is more intrinsic physical or sensory traits.

-As of resent testing, there can be variant categories of defining what a character is wearing or has on their person.
-Citation from Zaltys: `Based on a brief test, I'd say that INV and EQUIP are both superior to WORN.
-EQUIP seems to very slightly beat INV, but that might just be random chance.
-Needs more testing.` INV and EQUIP work similarly and can be used to define the types of equipment a RPG character would carry on top of the usual stuff like clothes.
+INV and EQUIP work similarly to one another as alternatives to WORN and can be used to define the types of equipment a RPG character would carry on top of the usual stuff like clothes.
+WORN is better at handling style like `goth` clothing.

 As Zaltys keeps refining and changing up his format this document will update the latest version he has pinned on Discord.
 His most up to date revision (universal & condensed version for griffin) looks like this:
 ```